Managing your student loan debt

 What options are available to manage your student loan debt?
 What terms are available for repayment?
 This article addresses some options.

 Direct Subsidized and Unsubsidized Loans have a six-month grace period after you stop attending — drop to less than half time, graduate, or withdraw — before the first payment is required.
-Interest will accrue on subsidized loans first made between July 1, 2012, and July 1, 2014, and all unsubsidized loans during grace periods.
+Interest will accrue on subsidized loans first originated between July 1, 2012, and July 1, 2014, and all unsubsidized loans during grace periods.

 If loan interest accrues during this time and is not paid off, it will be added to the principal balance of your loan when repayment begins.
 Each loan has only one grace period.

 In all cases, your loan servicer will notify you when your first payment is due.
 If you don’t receive notification, contact the servicer to ensure it has your correct contact information.

 When you first enter repayment, you will have the option to choose a repayment plan.
 If a choice is not made, you will be placed on the standard repayment plan.